Next Ride: 450: Sat Nov 11 2023;

 Our rides, which are off/on road, are normally on the second Saturday of each month starting at 11.00am (often from a rail station near Cambridge), but don’t complain if that should change from time to time – we are after all ‘randomly active’.

 A trail is laid with checkpoints to allow the slower ones to keep in touch and to minimise the risk of getting lost; back-up maps and clever shortcuts also help.
-It is completely non-competitive (take it at your own pace), and open to all ages and sexes.
+It is completely non-competitive (take it at your own pace), and open to all ages, genders and abilities.
 We follow a scenic route away from hustle and bustle, approximately 15 miles to a lunchtime regroup, usually a fine pub unknown to the masses.
-The return route is short, just enough to stimulate a need for more liquid ingestion and an interest in the ‘circle’, convened to investigate the errors and misdemeanors of the day.
+The return route is short, just enough to stimulate a need for more liquid ingestion and an interest in the ‘circle’, convened to investigate the errors and misdemeanours of the day.
 The post-Bash socialising and ritual are at least as important as the ride itself, and will ensure that you waste the whole of your Saturday – well it beats washing the lawn or mowing the cat!
 There are additional Friday evening bashes during British Summer Time.

 Scouts should note that the Spokeswoman will get very angry if she’s not in the pub for her lunch by 1 o’clock, and if her mileometer registers anything with a ‘3’ at the front at the end of the day!

 Notwithstanding the helpfulness of other Bashers, riders are responsible for their own punctures, and should ensure that they carry a pump, a spare tube and a puncture kit.

 E-mail notification of 4th-cumming trails is by joining the mailing list at http://groups.google.com/group/crabs?hl=en Contact Horny to subscribe.

 This rabble deny all responsibility for mismanaging the affairs of CRABs H3

 Duncan (LeggeLess) Legge